waynodiablo/Oystercard/rails/yelp_v1/10_updating.md

 $ bin/rake db:migrate
 ```

-The first command above creates a migration with adds a 'description' column (of type text) to our 'restaurants' table.
+The first command above creates a migration which adds a 'description' column (of type text) to our 'restaurants' table.
 The second command actually runs that migration, updating our database schema to add that column.

 So if we go and [take a look at our database](https://github.com/makersacademy/course/blob/master/pills/playing_with_postgres_and_datamapper.md), we expect to see a `description` field.
 We also need to update our views to incorporate this new information.